New Impeachment Idea: Pelosi Should Just Send Second Article to Senate | Breitbart

 Democrats and left-wing legal scholars are debating a new idea floated in the Washington Post on Friday: that Speaker Nancy Pelosi (D-CA) should withhold the first article of impeachment (“abuse of power”) and only send the second (“obstruction of Congress”) to the Senate.

-Pelosi told her caucus on Friday that she would prepared to send the articles to the Senate this week, capitulating without winning any concessions from Republicans after delaying the trial for four weeks.
+Pelosi told her caucus on Friday that she would be prepared to send the articles to the Senate this week, capitulating without winning any concessions from Republicans after delaying the trial for four weeks.

 “Never Trump” lawyer George Conway and former acting solicitor general Neal Katyal wrote Friday afternoon in the Post that Pelosi should send the second article of impeachment to the Senate, because the issue of obstruction was “ripe” for trial.
 They claim there is no further evidence needed to establish that Trump attempted to stop the House from investigating him.
 (They ignore that the Supreme Court agreed in December to hear a set of cases involving presidential objections to congressional subpoenas in investigations, thus destroying the legal basis for the “obstruction of Congress” argument.)